MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_pages/workshops/virtual_workshop1/home.md

 # Virtual Workshop on Multiproject CI/CD

+Abstract submission has been extended by another week to June 6, 2024.
+{: .notice}

 Scientific software is becoming increasingly modular.
 While this is boon for reuse, it can lead to maintenance headaches.
 In particular, the more software an organization develops the more continuous integration/continuous deployment